Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 The objective is to get consensus and approval by the industry and suppliers of $\mu$seismic monitoring on the data format by the end of 2024.

-Contribution and comments are encourwelcome
+Contribution and comments are encouraged and welcome.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0MzU3ODY4OV19
+eyJoaXN0b3J5IjpbMTQ4MTQ2Nzg5MV19
 -->